wagtail/wagtail/docs/contributing/documentation_guidelines.md

 ### Autodoc

 With its [autodoc](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) feature, Sphinx supports writing documentation in Python docstrings for subsequent integration in the project’s documentation pages.
-This is a very powerful feature which we highly recommend using to document Wagtail’s APIs.
+This is a very powerful feature that we highly recommend using to document Wagtail’s APIs.

     ```{eval-rst}
     .. module:: wagtail.coreutils